nmaguiar/openaf-docs/docs/guides/advanced/nattrmon-multiple-plugs-one-file.md

 ---
 layout: default
-title: "Advanced: nAttrMon multiple plugs in one file"
+title: nAttrMon multiple plugs in one file
-parent: Guides
+parent: Advanced
-grand_parent: OpenAF docs
+grand_parent: Guides
 ---

 # nAttrMon multiple plugs in one file